Reals Champions League Heroics inspire Nadal Into Madrid Quarters - UrduPoint

 "I'm going on court thinking for sure today I'm going to do everything and I will be calm and then I'm doing really stupid and easy mistakes that make no sense," said Rublev.

 "Then I manage somehow to calm down and at the end starts these roller coasters."
-Rublev will face either Stefanos Tsitsipas or Grigor Dimitrov in the next round.
+In the last eight, Rublev will face Stefanos Tsitsipas, who downed Grigor Dimitrov 6-3, 6-4.

+Defending champion Alexander Zverev also punched his ticket to the quarter-finals after his opponent Lorenzo Musetti retired from their match in the second set with a left thigh injury.

 - Jabeur through - In the women's event, eighth seed Ons Jabeur advanced to the biggest final of her career with an impressive 6-2, 6-3 victory over Ekaterina Alexandrova.